OpenMOSS/FRoM-W1/hgpt/README.md

 ```

 ## Dependencies
-The dependencies abd their usage for H-GPT are listed below, please download and put them to `./deps` folder.
+The dependencies and their usage for H-GPT are listed below, please download and put them to `./deps` folder.

 | Model | Usage | Note |
 | :--- | :--- | :--- |